 A one-man labour of love, and our go-to place for post-punk and the best stuff from the 80s.

 This Meersbrook shop boasts an eclectic mix of genres and a constant turnover of records to keep you satisfied, with local bands on the racks alongside the likes of Bowie.
 Look out for collaborations with the excellent Tram Shed bar next door.

 A haven of vintage and antique treats housed in a beautiful old warehouse near Kelham Island.

 A beautifully restored Victorian alehouse in Broomhill, with impressive menus of burgers and pies, gins, cocktails, and craft beers.

 A secondhand bookshop with a high level of quality control, stocking immaculate collections of first folios, perfect leather-bound hardbacks, an esoteric collection of Sheffield and Peak District-based pamphlets, and a lot of Americana on vinyl.

 Sheffield's first community-owned pub, and one of its few riverside drinking holes.
-The Gardeners has it all: excellent local beer, bar billiards, Tunnock's teacakes, and one of the best beer gardens in the city.
+The Gardeners has it all: excellent local beer, bar billiards, Tunnock's teacakes, and an incredible beer garden complete with fireplaces for when it gets chilly.